User-agent string changes

 - IE11 for the desktop on 64-bit Windows 8.1 Update with enterprise mode enabled

 Mozilla/4.0 (compatible; MSIE 8.0; Windows NT 6.1; Trident/4.0; Tablet PC 2.0)

 - IE11 for the desktop on 64-bit Windows 8.1 Update with compatibility view enabled

 Mozilla/4.0 (compatible; MSIE 7.0; Windows NT 6.3; Trident/7.0; Touch)

-- Project Spartan for Windows 10 Insider Preview
+- Microsoft Edge for desktop in Windows 10 Insider Preview

 - Internet Explorer for Windows Phone 8.1 Update